in0x/Phoenix/readme.md

 I strongly believe that the best way to learn something is to simply do it.
 Since I'd like to get into engine development once I'm done with my studies, I couldn't think of a better learning project than building my own.

 I also really enjoy getting into the nitty gritty of the systems behind games, so at this point, building my       own engine was the logical next step for me.
-Of course I understand that this is not the most efficient way to build game, but the goal of this project is to actually build an engine, not build a game to sell.
+Of course I understand that this is not the most efficient way to a build game, but the goal of this project is to actually build an engine, not build a game to sell.

 2: Still, why an entire engine?
 Why not build something simpler?